ArchLars/archtutorial/README.md

 sudo swapon --show
 ```

 You are on systemd-boot.
-Edit your entry (for Arch it is typically /boot/loader/entries/arch.conf or similar, check with bootctl list), then add zswap parameters to the options line:
+Ensure the zswap parameters are on the options line:

 ```ini
 zswap.enabled=1 zswap.max_pool_percent=25 zswap.shrinker_enabled=1